stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Before we start, let's talk... and play

 **Deep learning** is a name for **machine learning** techniques using many-layered artificial **neural networks**.
-Occasionally people use **artificial intelligence**, but unless you want to sound Sci-Fi, it is reserved for problems that are considered "too hard for machines" - a frontier that keeps moving rapidly.
+Occasionally people use **artificial intelligence**, but unless you want to sound sci-fi, it is reserved for problems that are considered "too hard for machines" - a frontier that keeps moving rapidly.

 This is a field that exploded in the [last few years](https://devblogs.nvidia.com/parallelforall/mocha-jl-deep-learning-julia/), reaching human-level accuracy in visual recognition tasks.
-It's not a surprise, that [companies take over academia](http://www.economist.com/news/business/21695908-silicon-valley-fights-talent-universities-struggle-hold-their).
+It's not a surprise, that [companies like Google or Facebook are taking lead over academia](http://www.economist.com/news/business/21695908-silicon-valley-fights-talent-universities-struggle-hold-their).
+Though, while ocassion

 Moreover, each few months I am being mind-blown but something exceeding my expectations, e.g.:

 XXX